 Although not through cookies, we do measure the success of the emails we send – so we know what subject lines and stories people liked the most.
 We receive this information anonymously, we don’t share this information.

-You may notice some cookies that are not related to the Save the Children’s website whilst visiting www.savethechildren.org.uk.
-Some of our pages contain embedded content such as Youtube video, Twitter feed, Facebook likes or Google plus share, and you may receive cookies delivered from these websites.
-Save the Children does not govern the publication of 3rd party cookies.
+You may notice some other cookies that are not related to the Save the Children’s website whilst visiting www.savethechildren.org.uk.
+Some of our pages contain embedded content such as YouTube video, Twitter feed, Facebook likes or Google plus share, and you may receive cookies delivered from these websites.
+Save the Children does not govern the publication of third-party cookies.
 To understand more about their cookies and privacy statements, please visit the relevant sites.

 Some of our cookies will remind you about our work and how you can help after you have left the website.
 These are the targeting/advertising cookies we use.
 It is a useful tool for us to keep public awareness of our campaigns and how they can be supported.